 - 1. Use the Antietam and Emancipation PowerPoint to guide the lesson. - a.
-Hand out the Timeline, Graphic Organizer, Battle of Antietam Summary, Emancipation Proclamation Analysis Sheet and The Public Reacts. - b.
-Have students use the Graphic Organizer throughout the Power Point, the other pages will be referred to in the PowerPoint for activities. - c.
-The Quiz is mentioned in the PowerPoint.
+Hand out the Battle of Antietam Summary, Emancipation Proclamation Analysis Sheet, and General Order 143 Excerpt. - b.
+These worksheets will be referred to in the PowerPoint presentation.
+When they are, use this time to read and discuss.